dlr-gtlab/genh5/examples/find_child_nodes.md

 }, GenH5::FindRecursive);
 ```

 > **Note:** Do not throw exceptions in the iteration functor!
-The HDF5 C-library may not be able to cleanup afterwards resulting in memory leaks.
+The underlying HDF5 C-library cannot cleanup afterwards resulting in memory leaks.